-Connecting to the AUX OUT jack
+Single-Zone OHP equipment connected to the AUX OUT jack:

 Use this configuration to connect single-zone paging equipment that uses a 3.5 mm audio jack as input.
 For example, use this configuration if the OHP device is just an amplified speaker.
-See Figure 26 on page 44 for connection details.
+See Figure 26 on page 46 for connection details.
 Verify that the OHP input levels are compatible with ATA level.
-See "Appendix B: Technical Specifications" on page 137.
+See "Appendix B: Technical Specifications" on page 144.
 Only single-zone paging is supported in this configuration.